Magnetic bearing: History

 Jesse Beams from the University of Virginia filed some of the earliest active magnetic bearing patents during World War II.
 The patents dealt with ultracentrifuges intended for the enrichment of isotopes of elements needed for the Manhattan Project.
 However, magnetic bearings did not mature until advances in solid-state electronics and modern computer-based control technology with the work of Habermann and Schweitzer.
 In 1987, Estelle Croot further improved active magnetic bearing technology, but these designs were not manufactured due to expensive costs of production, which used a laser guidance system.
 Estelle Croot's research was the subject of three Australian patents and was funded by Nachi Fujikoshi, Nippon Seiko KK and Hitachi, and her calculations were used in other technologies that used rare-earth magnets but the active magnetic bearings were only developed to the prototype stage.
 Croot's design also included an advance computerised control system, while the last design was a non-linear magnetic bearing.

-Kasarda reviews the history of active magnetic bearings in depth.
+Mary Kasarda reviews the history of active magnetic bearings in depth.
 She notes that the first commercial application of active magnetic bearings was in turbomachinery.
 The active magnetic bearing allowed the elimination of oil reservoirs on compressors for the NOVA Gas Transmission Ltd. (NGTL) gas pipelines in Alberta, Canada.
 This reduced the fire hazard allowing a substantial reduction in insurance costs.
 The success of these magnetic bearing installations led NGTL to pioneer the research and development of a digital magnetic bearing control system as a replacement for the analog control systems supplied by the American company Magnetic Bearings Inc. In 1992, NGTL's magnetic bearing research group formed the company Revolve Technologies Inc. for commercializing the digital magnetic bearing technology.
 The company was later purchased by SKF of Sweden.
 The French company S2M, founded in 1976, was the first to commercially market active magnetic bearings.
 Extensive research on magnetic bearings continues at the University of Virginia in the Rotating Machinery and Controls Industrial Research Program.